Story: Feb 18, 2015

-2014 Student Independent Exhibition
+69th Annual Student Independent Exhibition

 Social: 2 days ago via Facebook

 After your first year, you can remain on campus and live in our on-campus apartments or move off campus to any of the nearby neighborhoods.
 You might find an apartment above the storefronts of Little Italy, built a hundred years ago by Italian artisans whose grandchildren still run authentic bakeries.
 Or you might commute by bike from Coventry Village, where funky shops and restaurants draw a diverse crowd from hippies to hipsters.